-Council Summary - April 1, 2025
+Council Summaries - April 1 and 15, 2025

 Individuals and media outlets are encouraged to contact the City Administrator for additional details or clarification on the following material.
 Regular meetings of the Crete City Council are held on the first and third Tuesdays of the month at 6 p.m. in the Council Chambers on the second floor of City Hall; Council Standing Committees may meet prior.
 View a list of City Officials and current council and committee meeting agendas.